agblox/template-python/README.md

 3. Open `pyproject.toml` and replace version of your package to the `0.0.1`(line 6).
 4. Open `CHANGELOG.md` and delete all after `<!--next-version-placeholder-->` line.
 5. Delete `Template usage` sections of this file.
+6. Execute `make replace-me` and replace all highlights with actual data.
-6. :heavy_exclamation_mark: Write all details about your repo in the `About` section.
+7. :heavy_exclamation_mark: Write all details about your repo in the `About` section.

 ### PR configuration

 Create your first pull request and wait till all checks will be passed.
 Open repo `Settings` and choice `Branches` tab.
 Go to the `master` branch protection rules and edit `Require status checks` section.

 ![status_checks](docs/pr_cfg.png)

 ### Additional information